Student Alternative Loans

 During the application process, the lender will request you complete the Applicant Self-Certification Form

 .
 It is a standard form you may download from this site or wait until the lender provides the form to you.
 There is also a hard copy available in the Financial Aid Office.
 In addition to demographic information, there are 2 pieces of information needed to complete the form.
-Both may be found in your financial award package:
+Both may be found listed on your financial award letter :

 - Student Cost of Attendance - found at the top of page 2 which is titled Award Descriptions.